p4-team/ctf/2018-07-21-ctfzone-quals/web_magician/README.md

 ## Analysis
 In this challenge we can see a simple website imitating a web store with stuff for magicians:
 ![](image1.png)
-The registration form contains standar login and password fields and “name” field that fill be visible in our profile:
+The registration form contains standard login and password fields and “name” field that fill be visible in our profile:
 ![](image2.png)
 ![](image3.png)